Cliff Dwellers Club

 The Cliff Dwellers Club is a private civic arts organization in Chicago, Illinois.
 The Club was founded in 1907 by Chicago author Hamlin Garland as "The Attic Club", On January 18, 1909, the name was formally changed to The Cliff Dwellers.
 In 1908, Cliff Dwellers entered into a lease for the eighth floor and the ninth-story penthouse above Orchestra Hall (now Symphony Center) at 220 South Michigan Avenue.
 Garland's model was the New York Players Club.

+It operates under laws for 501(c)(7) Social and Recreation Clubs; in 2024 it claimed total revenue of $687,396 and total assets of $1,741,377.

 Mission and purpose

 According to the Cliff Dwellers' Articles of Incorporation, the club was formed to "encourage, foster and develop higher standards of art, literature and craftsmanship; to promote the mutual acquaintance of art lovers, art workers and authors; to maintain in the City of Chicago a club house and to provide therein galleries, libraries and exhibition facilities for the various lines of art, in support of the foregoing purposes."
-The name of the Club is said to be based on the novel "The Cliff Dwellers" by Henry B. Fuller.
+The name of the Club is said to be based on the novel The Cliff Dwellers by Henry Blake Fuller.
 Alternatively, it refers to the ancient cliff-dwelling Indians of the Southwest, for a club that is perching on high ledges and values the arts.